Working with Genie at Engee

 @onchange N

-: Indicates that the following code block is executed when the value of variable N changes; -
+: Indicates that when the value of the variable N is changed, the following code block is executed; -

 squared = N^2